TheCollinsByte/DSA/README.md

 OSPF is a powerful and flexible routing protocol that can be used to efficiently and reliably route traffic within the AS.

+# Here are some of the OSPF features:
+* Link-state routing: OSPF is a link-state routing protocol, which means that routers exchange information about their links with each other.
+This information is used to create a link-state database, which is used to calculate the shortest paths between all routers in the AS.
+* Authentication: OSPF supports authentication to protect routing information from unauthorized access.
+* Multi-area routing: OSPF can be used to route traffic in networks that are divided into multiple areas.
+* Virtual links: OSPF can be used to create virtual links between routers that are not directly connected.
+* Graceful restart: OSPF supports graceful restart, which allows routers to restart without disrupting routing.

 Here are some of the advantages of using OSPF:
 * Scalability: OSPF is a scalable protocol that can be used in large networks.
 * Efficiency: OSPF is an efficient protocol that uses less bandwidth than distance-vector routing protocols.